-Introductory Pharmacy Practice Experience (IPPE) One of the primary purposes of the IPPE curricular components is to initiate your transition from a didactic learner to a competent, caring professional, who provides patient-centered care and assures optimal patient outcomes.
-During these experiences, you will be expected to acquire knowledge, skills, attitudes, and values that are important to the pharmacy profession.
-Please bear in mind that competence at a mastery level in all areas is not to be expected at this stage of your education.
+Introductory Pharmacy Practice Experience (IPPE)

+One of the primary purposes of the IPPE curricular components is to initiate student transition from a didactic learner to a competent, caring professional who provides patient-centered care and assures optimal patient outcomes.
+During these experiences, students will be expected to acquire knowledge, skills, attitudes, and values that are important to the pharmacy profession.
+Bear in mind that competence at a mastery level in all areas is not to be expected at this stage of education.